 Finally, remember change management doesn’t stop once the change has occurred.
 It’s important to measure results and share success stories during the months following the change.
 Success stories are often just as valuable as quantitative measures.
 Highlight the value individuals are realizing and promote similar behavior.
 Use the data gathered to target communications and re-enforce the desired outcomes.

-Lets’s have a conversation.
-Leave your thought’s about the article in the comments below.
+Leave your thought’s about the blog in the comments below.